NoahTunesLaunchpadYT/MTRX2700-ThursPM-6/README.md

 ### Summary
 Comfirmed Ex that are completed/working are 1, 2, 3.
 Ex5 was started but not in working condition.
-Ex4 unknown.
+Ex4 is finnicky.

 ### Valid input